CleytonSM/CleytonSM/README.md

 ## Introduction

 Welcome to my GitHub profile!
-I'm Cleyton, a passionate backend web developer dedicated to writing clean, maintainable code and constantly expanding my knowledge in the world of computer science. 🌐
+I'm Cleyton, a passionate backend web developer dedicated to writing clean, maintainable code and constantly expanding my knowledge in the world of computer science 🌐.

 Here are some of the technologies I frequently work with: